TheGreatWaves/TheGreatWaves.github.io/content/projects/digital-logic.md

 {{< /highlight >}}

 ### RAM
-Behold our most important memory unit, the `RAM` (random access memory).
+`RAM` (random access memory) is often referred to as the main memory of a computer.
+It provides temporary storage, allowing for the CPU to read from and write to, enabling it to be useful.

 For simplicity, you can think of the RAM as an extension of the register.
 Whereas registers hold bits, RAMs hold registers.
 It's really that simple !

 > It's not.

-Okay, well there is one main difference which gets overlooked by that simplification, it's the fact that unlike a register, the RAM does not return all of its contents, it has to specify the register which it wants to read or write.
+Okay, well there is one main difference which gets overlooked by that simplification, it's the fact that unlike a register, the RAM does not return all of its contents, it has to specify the register which it wants to read from or write to.
 {{< highlight zig >}}
 CHIP ram_8 {
 	IN in[16], address[3], load, clock;
 	OUT out[16];

 	PARTS:
-	dmux_8_way(in=load,
+	// = WRITING =
+	// Notice how each register below is assigned a unique
+	// load channel (a-h).
+This demux is for sending the
+	// load input signal into one of those channels.
+	//
+	// If the load signal is active for a given register,
+	// it will take in the value of in[16]. dmux_8_way(in=load,
 	           sel=address,
 	           a=a, b=b, c=c, d=d,